WayneBlunden/CapstoneProject/README.md

 ### 1. Clone the repo from GitHub
 - Create a new folder to run project in.
 - Navigate to the newly created plan folder in GitBash/Terminal and clone the repo from GitHub.
 The link for the repo is https://github.com/WayneBlunden/CapstoneProject.git
+    - Code used to clone repo -> git clone https://github.com/WayneBlunden/CapstoneProject.git
+    Note: You can use 'shift + Insert' to paste into GitHub

 ### 2. Needed Datafile
 The dataset US_Accidents_March23 is too large to upload to GitHub so it is not included in this repo, the unzipped file is 2.84 GB before being cleaned.
 To run this project you will need to download the US_Accidents_March23.csv dataset.
 It can be downloaded from [kaggle.com](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).
 Download the file and save the unzipped file into the /Data/Raw directory created when cloning the repo before you begin.
 The remaining dataset used in this project is generated in the project itself.